awsdocs/amazon-athena-user-guide/doc_source/extracting-data-from-JSON.md

 # Extracting data from JSON<a name="extracting-data-from-JSON"></a>

-You may have source data with containing JSON\-encoded strings that you do not necessarily want to deserialize into a table in Athena\.
+You may have source data containing JSON\-encoded strings that you do not necessarily want to deserialize into a table in Athena\.
 In this case, you can still run SQL operations on this data, using the JSON functions available in Presto\.

 Consider this JSON string as an example dataset\.